RedHatProductSecurity/security-data-guidelines/docs/vex.md

 always include the name of the component, a product ID and a product identification helper in the form of a [PURL](https://redhatproductsecurity.github.io/security-data-guidelines/purl/).
 When displayed unnested under an `architecture` object, the `name` attribute will not reference a specific version number because these components are unfixed.
-Again, these unfixed `product_version` components will only be found in VEX files since CSAF files always represent a released RHSA.

 In the example below, the unfixed kernel component's name is "kernel" and doesn't include a specific version number or an architecture format.